Everest Basecamp Trek - 14 Days

 Teahouses are the most common form of accommodation on the EBC trek.
 These are basic lodges that offer a bed, a shared bathroom, and sometimes a communal dining area.
 They are typically inexpensive and provide a rustic, authentic experience.
 Teahouses can get crowded during peak season, so it's recommended to book in advance.

-For those seeking more comfort, there are also a number of lodges that offer private rooms with en-suite bathrooms, hot showers, and WiFi.
+For those seeking more comfort, several lodges offer private rooms with en-suite bathrooms, hot showers, and WiFi.
 These lodges are more expensive than teahouses but provide a higher level of comfort and convenience.

 It's important to note that accommodation options can be limited in some of the more remote areas of the EBC trek, so it's best to plan your itinerary carefully and book in advance where possible.
 Additionally, it's important to be flexible and prepared for the possibility of shared accommodation and basic facilities in some areas.